 Most widely recognized early learning theories can be categorized into one of three major buckets: child-initiated, teacher-guided and social-emotional.

-- Child-initiated learning theories are influenced by experts such as Montessori, Gesell and Piaget.
+- Child-initiated learning theories are influenced by experts such as Montessori and Gesell.
 They are constructed around the belief that a child’s physical and cognitive development occurs over time in predictable, sequential stages or milestones.
-As your child plays and interacts with her environment, she constructs meaning about how the world works.
-In essence, she takes charge of her own learning.
+As your child plays and interacts with their environment, they construct meaning about how the world works.
+In essence, they take charge of their own learning.

-- Teacher-guided theories originate from experts like Vygotsky, who believe that children learn best by interacting with people and will reach their full potential through guidance and modeling by the adults in their lives, such as parents and teachers.
+- Teacher-guided theories originate from experts like Vygotsky, who believe that children learn best by interacting with people and will reach their full potential through guidance and modeling by the adults in their lives, such as parents, family members and teachers.

 - Social-emotional theories consider the research of experts like Erik Erikson and take into consideration the impact of social and emotional factors on a child’s development.
 Research behind these theories implies that learning is enhanced when children feel safe and emotionally secure.

-When it comes to early learning, Primrose shares the same goal as parents: we aim to maximize a child’s learning during a very important time in his life.
-We believe, and our outcomes show, that the most effective way to help each child reach his full potential is to ensure he is exposed to information in different ways using a balance of learning theories.
+When it comes to early learning, Primrose shares the same goal as the families we serve: we aim to maximize a child’s learning during a very important time in their life.
+We believe, and our outcomes show, that the most effective way to help each child reach their full potential is to ensure they are exposed to information in different ways using a balance of learning theories.
 That’s the foundation of the Primrose Schools Balanced Learning® approach.